Medically reviewed by Drugs.com. Last updated on Jun 30, 2022.

 You'll need to avoid eating and drinking for a certain amount of time before surgery.
-Your doctor can give you specific instructions about the types of medications you should and shouldn't take before your surgery.
+Your health care provider can give you instructions about the types of medications you should and shouldn't take before your surgery.

 What you can expect

 - The surgeon makes an incision in your back over the affected vertebrae and moves the muscles away from your spine as needed.
-Small instruments are used to remove the bone spurs and the smallest amount of lamina necessary.
+The surgeon uses small instruments to remove the bone spurs and the smallest amount of lamina necessary.
 The size of the incision may vary depending on your condition and body size.
 Minimally invasive surgeries typically use smaller incisions than those used for open procedures.

 - If laminectomy is being performed as part of surgical treatment for a herniated disk, the surgeon also removes the herniated portion of the disk and any pieces that have broken loose (diskectomy).

 - For a vertebra that has slipped over another or for curvature of the spine, spinal fusion might be needed to stabilize the spine.
 During spinal fusion, the surgeon permanently joins two or more of the vertebrae after removing the arthritic joints.
 The surgery might involve the use of bone grafts and, if necessary, metal rods and screws.

-- Depending on your condition and individual needs, the surgeon may use a smaller (minimally invasive) incision and a special surgical microscope to perform the operation.
+- Depending on your condition and your needs, the surgeon may use a smaller (minimally invasive) incision and a special surgical microscope to perform the operation.

 After surgery, you're moved to a recovery room where the health care team watches for complications from the surgery and anesthesia.
 You may also be asked to move your arms and legs.
 Your health care provider may prescribe medication to relieve pain at the incision site.